saikumaradapa/Sudoku-Solver-BackTracking/README.md

 # Sudoku-Solver-BackTracking

-Takes a default sudoku board and it will be solved by pressing space bar
+sudoku board shown with help of pygame and it will be solved by pressing space bar done by backtracking algorithm